• Real yields are exceeding their 20-year medians—this higher yield is a development advisors and their clients should find encouraging.

 • Vanguard ETF Shares are not redeemable with the issuing Fund other than in very large aggregations worth millions of dollars.
 Instead, investors must buy and sell Vanguard ETF Shares in the secondary market and hold those shares in a brokerage account.
 In doing so, the investor may incur brokerage commissions and may pay more than net asset value when buying and receive less than net asset value when selling.

 • All investing is subject to risk, including possible loss of principal.
 Be aware that fluctuations in the financial markets and other factors may cause declines in the value of your account.
+There is no guarantee that any particular asset allocation or mix of funds will meet your investment objectives or provide you with a given level of income.

 • Diversification does not ensure a profit or protect against a loss.